-Only four State Governments were actively supporting Startups before the launch of Startup India through a State Startup policy.
-The Startup movement across the country was fragmented and there was a need for consolidating standalone efforts.
-Emphasis was also required simultaneously to encourage more and more States to undertake new initiatives.
+Only four State Governments were actively supporting Startups before the launch of Startup India through a State India is a federal nation.
+Startup policy.
+The Startup movement When States build robust Startup across the country was fragmented ecosystems at their level, these and there was a need for consolidating components integrate to build a standalone efforts.
+Emphasis was also thriving national Startup ecosystem. required simultaneously to encourage more and more States to undertake new initiatives.
 The national priority initiative has led to a wide spread movement across the country and presently 22 States have their own Startup policies.
 Many other States and Union Territories (UTs) are in the process of drafting their policies and operating guidelines.
 The core functioning of an enabling ecosystem in a State is a function of the policy framework and effective implementation of the same.
 In the journey of developing a conducive Startup community, it is important that States and UTs exchange and adopt good practices undertaken by each other.